CVL-dev/cvl-user-management/README.md

 ## TODO

-* Are the redirect links needed? see the database snapshot `INSERT INTO` line with `127.0.0.1` IP URLs.
+* Are the redirect links needed?
+See the database snapshot `INSERT INTO` line with `127.0.0.1` IP URLs.
 * Where to install `query.php`?
+* Commands for restarting celery and redis.
+* Use upstart or similar for running redis and celery instead of every-minute cron jobs.